vigimite/aqueducts/aqueducts-cli/README.md

 4. **Executor busy**: Only one pipeline can run at a time on an executor
 5. **Missing features**: Make sure the CLI was compiled with the needed features

-For more information, check the [Aqueducts documentation](https://github.com/vigimite/aqueducts).
+For more information on architecture and advanced usage, see the [Aqueducts Architecture Documentation](../ARCHITECTURE.md).